 Jehangir Sabavala

 Sabavala mostly worked in oils and was known for his land and seascapes.
-He practiced in the modernist style creating wedges of paint which formed vast, still landscapes.
-The human figure which began to appear in a diminutive form, enveloped in solitude began to emerge in close ups and yet retain the distance of a remembered past.
-These ‘receding planes’ gave each canvas an illusory sense of depth, illustrating Sabavala’s mastery over light, colour, and texture.
+He practised the modernist style, creating wedges of paint to form vast, still landscapes.
+The human figure which began to appear in a diminutive form, enveloped in solitude, began to emerge in close ups whilst retaining the distance of a nostalgic past.
+These ‘receding planes’ gives each canvas an illusory sense of depth, illustrating Sabavala’s mastery over light, colour, and texture.
 He was greatly inspired by Japanese and Himalayan Art.

-He received the Padmi Shri by the Government of India in 1977 and the Lalit Kala Ratna by the President of India in 2007.
-Sabavala passed away in Mumbai in 2011.
+He received the Padma Shri by the Government of India in 1977 and the Lalit Kala Ratna by the President of India in 2007.
+Sabavala passed away in Bombay in 2011.

 Works